apache/incubator-uniffle-website/blog/2023-07-21/Uniffle: New chapter for the shuffle in the cloud native era.md

 ## Performance

 ### 1) Hybrid storage
-In our internal production environment, there are Partition data blocks at the KB level that account for more than 80% of the total.
+In our internal production environment, there are Partition data blocks at the KB level which account for more than 80% of the total.
 In order to effectively address the random IO issues caused by these small partitions, Uniffle incorporates the concept of in-memory Shuffle, taking reference from Google's Dremel.
-Additionally, considering that 80% of the data capacity in the live network is due to large partitions, Uniffle introduces disk and HDFS as storage media to address the data capacity problem.
+Additionally, considering that 80% of the data capacity in the our production environment is due to large partitions, Uniffle introduces disk and HDFS as storage media to address the data capacity problem.
 This forms a hybrid storage solution.

 ### 2) Random IO Optimization
 ![random_io](img/io_random.png)
-The essence of random IO is the existence of a large number of small data block operations.
+The essence of random IO is the existence of numerous small data block operations.
 In order to avoid these operations, Uniffle first aggregates multiple MapTasks' identical partitions in the memory of the Shuffle Server to generate larger partition data.
 When the Shuffle data in memory reaches the partition threshold or the overall threshold, it is written into local or remote storage.
 ![io_sort](img/io_sort.png)
-When the overall threshold of memory is reached, the Partition data in memory is sorted based on their size.
-The larger Partitions are written to the storage media first.
-Additionally, when the data in memory drops to a certain level, the writing of Shuffle data to the storage media is stopped, further reducing random IO on the disk.
+When the overall threshold of memory reached, Uniffle sorted the partition data in memory based on their size.
+Uniffle write the larger partitions to the storage media first.
+Additionally, when the data in memory reach to a certain size, the writing of Shuffle data to the storage media is stopped, let some data stay in the memory to further reduce random IO on the disk.

 ### 3) Storage media selection strategy
 ![select](img/select.png)
 For writing Shuffle data to local or remote storage, Uniffle has observed through testing that larger data block sizes result in better write performance for remote storage.
 When the data block size exceeds 64MB, the write performance to remote storage can reach 32MB/s.
-Therefore, when writing data to storage media, Uniffle selects to write larger data blocks to remote storage based on their size, while smaller data blocks are written to local storage.
+It's enough writing speed if we use multiple threads to write, comparing to the 100MB/s writing speed of HDD.Therefore, when writing data to storage media, Uniffle selects to write larger data blocks to remote storage based on their size, while smaller data blocks are written to local storage.

 ### 4) Write concurrency
 For larger partitions, it is challenging to meet the performance requirements of writing to remote storage with a single thread.
 In HDFS, a file can only be written by one writer.
 To address this limitation, Uniffle allows multiple files to be mapped to a single partition for remote storage.
-Uniffle utilizes multi-threading to increase the write performance of large partitions.
-However, it's important to note that a single partition occupying all remote storage threads can affect the write performance of other partitions.
+Uniffle utilizes multi-threading to increase the writing performance of large partitions.
+However, it's important to note that a single partition occupying all remote storage threads can affect the writing performance of other partitions.
 Typically, there is a maximum limit on the number of concurrent write threads for a single partition.
-To avoid creating too many files, during the write process, a partition will prioritize using already existing files.
+To avoid creating too many files, during the writing process, a partition will prioritize using already existing files.
 Only when all existing files are being written to, a new file will be created to store the data.

 ### 5) Data Distribution
 ![aqe](img/aqe.png)